camme/heos/README.md

 ## How it works

-The Heos speakers create their own telnet server, which this module connect to and tries to convert into something more 'node'.
+The Heos speakers create their own telnet server, which this module connects to and tries to convert into something more 'nodejs'.
 Each command to the telnet server is composed of a string and '\r\n';

 [Read more about the Heos API here](http://www.eurostar-ostrava.cz/files/01.2015_HEOS---CLI_PROTOCOL_V01.pdf).